7ujian/meg4/docs/en/sprite.md

 <imgc ../img/toolbox.png><fig>Sprite Toolbar</fig>

-Under the sprite editor, you see the tool buttons.
+Under the sprite editor, you see the tool buttons (<ui2>4</ui2>).
 With these you can easily modify the sprite.
 Shifting in different directions, rotating clock-wise, flipping etc. If there's an active selection, then they operate on the selection only, otherwise on the entire sprite.
 For the rotation, you must select an area which has the same width as height, otherwise rotation would be impossible.

 The flood fill tool only fills adjacent same pixels, unless there's a selection.
 With a selection the entire selected area is filled, no matter what pixels the selection contains.